 Our curriculum follows the ACGME and RRC requirements for psychiatry residency programs based on scientific and professional mandates to ensure the quality of our graduate's training.
 Our faculty are skilled teachers and are committed to the education and mentoring of the next generation of psychiatrists.
 Faculty work "side-by-side" with the residents in the treatment of patients, and in so doing teach by modeling, apprenticeship, mentorship, formal supervision, and classroom didactic teaching.
 The residency program uses a web-based administration and evaluation system called "New Innovations" that provides evaluations, schedules, rotation descriptions, requirements, and manuals for residents at the touch of a keyboard.
 Our educational materials are posted on a shared drive and multi-media educational material is hosted on the medical school blackboard platform.

-Residents are asked to select an area of scholarly interest (e.g. a research, curriculum, or quality improvement project) that they will research and develop under the mentoring guide of a faculty member across the four years of residency.
+All residents select an area of scholarly interest (e.g. a research, curriculum, or quality improvement project) that they will research and develop under the mentoring guide of a faculty member across the four years of residency.
 This work culminates in a scholarly project and presentation in the PGY4 year (or PGY5 year if in the integrated track).

 The Department is committed to the philosophy that an effective physician is a good teacher.
 On each clinical service, residents actively participate in the clinical instruction of third and fourth-year medical students.
 Residents also teach other physicians and professional staff through daily interactions and formal presentations.
 A seminar series entitled "Residents as Teacher" is held across all residency years to review teaching theory and develop specific teaching skills (e.g. bedside teaching, lectures and mini-lectures, how to give feedback, and other topics).
 Senior residents join the PGY1 and 2 resident to share "best practice" teaching techniques appropriate to our clinical services and call.
-Residents are also encouraged to attend the Residency Training Committee, sit on various hospital committees, participate in departmental workshops and retreats, and participate in programs at the medical school that teach interview skills to first and second-year students.
+Residents are also encouraged to attend the Residency Training Committee, sit on various hospital committees, participate in departmental workshops, and proctor standardized patient exercises at the medical school that teach interview skills to first and second-year students.
 As part of their selective experience in their PGY4 year, residents assume an even larger teaching role within the Department.
-Residents can attend teaching “boot camps” put on by our Teaching Academy once a year and residents interested in a teaching career can join the TA as protégé members and be mentored on an educational project.
+Residents can attend the annual “Essentials of Teaching” bootcamp put on by our Teaching Academy (TA) and residents interested in a teaching career can join the TA as protégé members and be mentored on an educational project.

-|Didactic Outline||Download PDF|
+|Didactic Outline||Download PDF (Coming Soon)|